15pengyi/JF-Cut/README.md

 JF-Cut
 ==========

-JF-Cut is a novel graph cut algorithm that leverages a parallelized jump flooding (JF) technique and a heuristic pushing and relabeling scheme to enhance the components of the graph cut process
+In JF-Cut, we present a novel graph cut algorithm that leverages a parallelized jump flooding (JF) technique and a heuristic pushing and relabeling scheme to enhance the components of the graph cut process, namely, multi-pass relabel, convergence detection and block-wise push-relabel.
+The entire process is parallelizable on GPU, and outperforms existing GPU-based implementations in terms of global convergence, information propagation, and performance.
+We design an intuitive user interface for specifying interested regions in cases of occlusions when handling volumetric data or video sequences.
+Experiments on a variety of datasets, including images (up to 15K × 10K), videos (up to 2.5K × 1.5K × 50), and volumetric data, achieve high quality results and a maximum 164-fold speedup over conventional approaches.

 Image Segmentation